stella-yc/spiderdayblog-2020/pages/art.md

 For macro photography, I use a Nikon D7500 body and a Laowa 100mm 2x macro lens.
 I light my shots with a Laowa Twin-flash and a homemade diffuser.
 Previously, I used a NEEWER Speedlite 750ii, and [this diffuser](https://www.bhphotovideo.com/c/product/1499346-REG/angler_psfd_100_portable_speedlight_flash_diffuser.html) from B&H. For larger subjects, I use a Tamron 16-300mm telephoto.

 If you are interested in macro photography on a budget, check out [my workshop on Smartphone Macro Photography](https://www.youtube.com/watch?v=1qc9PCB5_tM)!
-There are very decent clip-on macro lenses for your phones available on Amazon.
+There are very decent macro lenses for your phones available on Amazon.
 Search "clip-on macro lens."
 There are a lot of options, but if you can find it, I am enjoying the Apexel 100mm lens.
 It was ~$30 when I got it.

 ## Illustration